vishvAsa/purANam/mahAbhAratam/shlokashaH/bhagavad-gItA-parva/meta/abhinavagupta-gItArtha-sangrahaH/0/INTRODUCTION.md

 - 2. The word Samvid is difficult to translate and so also is the word vimarśa we will be speaking of next.
 Hence the suggested renderings are but tentative.
 - 3. I.e. Prakasa-Vimarsamaya (the act of self-illuminating and the act of self-awareness).

-Considering its pervasiveness limited by the body-sense-mind-equipment, it is called Ātman, the Self, the Soul; and considering its unlimited pervasiveness, it is called Universal Soul,4 known by the terms Brahman, Paramātman, Parā Samvid, Vāsudeva, Paraśiva etc. The ignorant sind difference between Ātman and the Paramātman while the men of vision view them identical.5
+Considering its pervasiveness limited by the body-sense-mind-equipment, it is called Ātman, the Self, the Soul; and considering its unlimited pervasiveness, it is called Universal Soul,4 known by the terms Brahman, Paramātman, Parā Samvid, Vāsudeva, Paraśiva etc. The ignorant find difference between Ātman and the Paramātman while the men of vision view them identical.5

 - Cf. the cases of the Ghaṭākāśa 'space limited by the pot', Maṭhākāśa 'space limited by the building' and Mahākāśa -. 'the unlimited space'.
 - 5. Ch.
 IV, 34-35; XIII, 1-2.